freeipa/ansible-freeipa/README-user.md

 ```

-Example playbook to delete users:
+Example playbook to ensure users are absent:

 ```yaml
 ---